jamesmacwhite/surf-map-thumbnails/README.md

 For the best image capturing, go into spectator mode and disable the HUD, get into the position you want and then take a screen capture.
 This provide a clean map image without any overlays.

+## Credits

+All maps are copyright to their original creators.
+I take no credit in the maps featured in any map captures